ArtichaTM/CS2_WCSSkills/README.md

 * FUNCS1: Trying to get function without functions initialization (folder src/functions)
 * FUNCS2: Trying to get function that doesn't exist.
 Occur, when function number mentioned in json files, but didn't defined in source code
 * T_DO0: Ticker delay overflow.
 Raised by src/includes/ticker when something trying to delay task by amount exceeding maximum limit
+* DS1: Trying to EData.clear() DoubleLinkedList.
+EData can not deduce template type, so deleting it forbidden

 Notes: